Yandex Cloud

 • Service account: yds-sa

-4. Create a source endpoint and a transfer.
+4. Create a source endpoint and set up the transfer:

 Manually